-From the plethora of options, your doctor is your best guide to suggest you the appropriate option based on the type and severity of your symptoms.
+From the plethora of options, your Advanced Gynecology physician is your best guide to suggest you the appropriate option based on the type and severity of your symptoms.

 What are the advantages and disadvantages of the various routes of administration of the hormone therapy (pill, patch, vaginal, etc.)?